Taxation of international executives

 Under the special work site provisions, exempt employer-provided transportation or allowances must relate to transportation between the individual’s principal place of residence and the work site.
 Accordingly, any transportation assistance relating to travel between the work site and a location other than the individual’s principal place of residence (such as a vacation in lieu of going home) will not be excluded from taxable income.

-Education provided to the individual that is mainly for the benefit of the for the individual’s benefit or relates to schooling for his/her dependents.
+The cost of education provided to an employee that is mainly for the benefit of the employer is not taxable to the employee.
+A taxable benefit arises when the education is mainly for the employee’s benefit or relates to schooling for his/her dependents.

 A bonus (in respect of non-Canadian employment), if paid before the individual becomes taxable in Canada, or after he/she ceases to be taxable in Canada is not taxable in Canada.
 Bonuses received while resident in Canada or relating to Canadian-source employment are taxable in Canada.

-Reasonable automobile allowances calculated on a per kilometer basis that are paid to employees who uses their personally owned motor vehicles for business purposes is are not considered a taxable benefit to the those employees if the allowances do not exceed the rates set for each year by CRA(For 2016, the rates are CAD 54 cents kilometer for the first 5,000 kilometer driven and CAD 48 cents per kilometer driven after that).
-However, those allowances will become taxable if the employer also reimburses the employees for any of the employees’ car expense (e.g., gas, insurance) or pays the employees any additional lump sum allowance.
+Reasonable automobile allowances calculated on a per kilometer basis that are paid to employees who use their personally owned motor vehicles for business purposes are not considered a taxable benefit to those employees if the allowances do not exceed the rates set for each year by CRA (For 2018, the rates are CAD 55 cents per kilometer for the first 5,000 kilometers driven and CAD 49 cents per kilometer driven after that).
+However, those allowances will become taxable in the year received if the employer also reimburses the employees for any of the employees’ car expense (e.g., gas, insurance) or pays the employees any additional lump sum allowance during the same year.

-If the employer provides a car for the individual, rather than paying a cash allowance or reimbursement, the value of the benefit is calculated using a predetermined formula and may differ depending on whether the car is purchased or leased by the company.
+If the employer provides a car for the individual, rather than paying a cash allowance or reimbursement, the value of the taxable benefit received by the employee is calculated each year using a predetermined formula and may differ depending on whether the car is purchased (with the original cost to the employer always being used to calculate the benefit) or leased (with the actual monthly lease payments for the relevant year being used) by the company.
 The benefit is based on a two-fold calculation including a stand-by charge and an operating cost benefit.

-The stand-by charge may be reduced if the individual uses the car more than 50 percent for business and drives less than 20,000 kilometers per year for personal use.
+The stand-by charge may be reduced if the individual uses the car more than 50 percent for business and drives less than 20,004 kilometers per year for personal use.
 The operating cost benefit may also be reduced if the individual uses the car more than 50 percent of the time for business use.
+Contemporary documentation, such as log books, is usually required by the CRA to support the eligibility of an employee for a reduced automobile benefit.

 Employer contributions to contributions to private health plans (such as medical or dental plans) made on behalf of employees are not considered to be taxable benefits, except for Québec tax purposes.
 However, employer contributions of an employee’s premiums to a provincial medical care insurance plan are considered taxable benefits for the employee.